PNNL-Comp-Mass-Spec/AScore/Readme_AnalysisSteps.txt

-The Ascore program can process first-hits files from MSGF+, Sequest, or X!Tandem to compute confidence scores for the position of phosphorylated residues.
+The Ascore program can process first-hits or synopsis files from MSGF+, Sequest, or X!Tandem to compute confidence scores for the position of phosphorylated residues.
 Use the following steps to manually analyze results from a set of DMS analysis jobs.